gramener/gramex/gramex/apps/guide/datahandler/README.md

 title: Gramex connects to data

-`DataHandler` let's you fetch data from CSV files and databases, and returns the result as CSV, JSON or HTML tables.
+`DataHandler` let's you fetch data from CSV files and databases, and returns the result as CSV, JSON, XLSX or HTML tables.
 Here is a sample configuration that browses [gorilla genes](genome?format=html&limit=10):

     :::yaml
     url: